tjr226/Sprint-Challenge--Data-Structures-Python/README.md

 This Sprint Challenge is split into three parts:

-1. [ ] Implement a data structure called a ring buffer (more details below)
+1. [ x ] Implement a data structure called a ring buffer (more details below)
-2. [ ] Optimizing some inefficient code
+2. [ x ] Optimizing some inefficient code
-3. [ ] Reversing the contents of a singly linked list
+3. [ x ] Reversing the contents of a singly linked list

 ### Minimum Viable Product